jspsych/jsPsych/docs/markdown_docs/core_library/jspsych-pluginAPI.md

 Parameter | Type | Description
 ----------|------|------------
-plugin_name | string | The name of the plugin. e.g., 'single-stim'.
+plugin_name | string | The name of the plugin. e.g., 'image-keyboard-response'.
 parameter | string | The name of the parameter that is a media file. e.g., 'stimulus' media_type | string | The type of media, either 'image' or 'audio'. conditional_function | function | Only run the preload for a trial if this function returns true, or if this function does not exist.